-34 Proxies
+34 - Proxies

-- (1) A member may appoint another member as his or her proxy to vote and speak on his or her behalf at a general meeting other than at a disciplinary appeal meeting. - (2) The appointment of a proxy must be in writing and signed by the member making the appointment. - (3) The member appointing the proxy may give specific directions as to how the proxy is to vote on his or her behalf, otherwise the proxy may vote on behalf of the member in any matter as he or she sees fit. - (4) If the Committee has approved a form for the appointment of a proxy, the member may use any other form that clearly identifies the person appointed as the member's proxy and that has been signed by the member. - (5) Notice of a general meeting given to a member under rule 33 must- - (a) state that the member may appoint another member as a proxy for the meeting; and - (b) include a copy of any form that the Committee has approved for the appointment of a proxy. - (6) A form appointing a proxy must be given to the Chairperson of the meeting before or at the commencement of the meeting. - (7) A form appointing a proxy sent by post or electronically is of no effect unless it is received by the Association no later than 24 hours before the commencement of the meeting.
+- (1) A member may appoint another member as their proxy to vote and speak on their behalf at a general meeting other than at a disciplinary appeal meeting. - (2) The appointment of a proxy must be in writing and signed by the member making the appointment, - (3) The member appointing the proxy may give specific directions as to how the proxy is to vote on their behalf, otherwise the proxy may vote on behalf of the member in any matter as they see fit. - (4) If the Committee has approved a form for the appointment of a proxy, the member may use any other form that clearly identifies the person appointed as the member's proxy and that has been signed by the member. - (5) Notice of a general meeting given to a member under rule 33 must - a) State that the member may appoint another member as a proxy for the meeting; and - b) include a copy of any form that the Committee has approved for the appointment of a proxy. - (6) A form appointing a proxy must be given to the Chairperson of the meeting before or at the commencement of the meeting. - (7) A form appointing a proxy sent by post or electronically is of no effect unless it is received by the Association no later than 72 hours before the commencement of the meeting.

-35 Use of technology
+35 - Use of technology

-- (1) A member not physically present at a general meeting may be permitted to participate in the meeting by the use of technology that allows that member and the members present at the meeting to clearly and simultaneously communicate with each other. - (2) For the purposes of this Part, a member participating in a general meeting as permitted under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.
+- (1) A member not physically present at a general meeting may be permitted to participate in the meeting using technology that allows that member, and the members present at the meeting to clearly and simultaneously communicate with each other. - (2) For the purposes of this Part, a member participating in a general meeting as permitted under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.

-36 Quorum at general meetings
+36 - Quorum at general meetings

-- (1) No business may be conducted at a general meeting unless a quorum of members is present. - (2) The quorum for a general meeting is the presence (physically, by proxy or as allowed under rule 35) of 10% of the members entitled to vote. - (3) If a quorum is not present within 30 minutes after the notified commencement time of a general meeting- - (a) in the case of a meeting convened by, or at the request of, members under rule 32-the meeting must be dissolved;
+- (1) No business may be conducted at a general meeting unless a quorum of members is present. - (2) The quorum for a general meeting is the presence (physically, by proxy or as allowed under rule 35) of 20 members entitled to vote. - (3) If a quorum is not present within 30 minutes after the notified commencement time of a general meeting - a) In the case of a meeting convened by, or at the request of members under rule 32 the meeting must be dissolved;